APConduct/choochoo_json/README.md

 - Fast, standards-compliant JSON parsing
 - Modern C++23 error handling with `std::expected`
 - Easy to use API
+- STL-style iterator support for arrays and objects
+- Parse JSON from strings or any `std::istream` (streaming)
 - Example and test suite included

 ## Build & Test